rafasofizada/pechkin/README.md

 # [CHANGELOG](./CHANGELOG.md)

-Check for tips on migration to v2.0.0.
+Check for tips on migration from v1.x to v2.x.

 # Requirements